chulander/chutils/README.md

 Ever find yourself feeling repetitive, a bit of the coding déjà blues?
 While your mind may be momentarily suffering from a relapse, your fingers don't have to with these utility function designed to win back some "me" time.

 ### Version
-0.1.6
+0.1.9

 ### Utility List (thus far)
 1. safe.assign: safely assign deeply-nested properties even if the intermediary properties do not exist
 2. safe.compare: safely compare deeply-nested properties even if the intermediary properties do not exist
 3. safe.get: safely get deeply-nested property values even if the intermediary properties does not exist
+4. type.is: get the "working" typeof a variable which really means null will return "null" and [] will return "array"
-4. de.promisify: unwraps an ES6 Promise to its nostalgic error-first callback form
+5. de.promisify: unwraps an ES6 Promise to its nostalgic error-first callback form

 ### Installation
 Native ES6 Promises is required therefore Node v4.2.4+